arnauddupuis/hac-website/docs/news/meet-the-Deep-Sky-Objects-messier-3.md

 ### Interest / Rating

 <ratings :kid_score=4 :wow_score=4.5 :accessibility_score=4
-  kid_eval="An excellent object to show to kids & non astronomer." wow_eval="The Wow! factor is here, it's a big bright object that non astronomer don't see everyday.
-Most of them are not even aware of it's existence." accessibility_eval="M3 is bright and well positionned, making it a desirable target for beginners and star party." overview="An excellent object to target for all kind of astronomers (represent a real challenge to sketch for seasoned astronomers) and non astronomer.
-We highly recomend M3!"
+  kid_eval="An excellent object to show to kids & non astronomers." wow_eval="The Wow! factor is here, it's a big bright object that non astronomers don't see everyday.
+Most of them are not even aware of it's existence." accessibility_eval="M3 is bright and well positioned, making it an easily findable and desirable target for beginners and star party." overview="An excellent object to target for all kind of astronomers (represent a real challenge to sketch for seasoned astronomers) and non astronomers.
+Very interesting for star parties or observing session with kids.
+We highly recommend M3!"
 />

 This is clearly a very interesting object to look at.
 First because if nothing else, it's beautiful and most people will find it this way.